perokvist/Simple.ServiceBus/readme.md

 #Simple.ServiceBus

-Wrapper for the Windows Service Bus.
+Library for simple pub/sub for the Windows Service Bus.

 ##Example